Luke Lori is the only candidate with more than two decades of protecting our community, serving our neighbors, and defending our rights.

 A few years ago, we adopted two "unadoptable" cats that were terminally ill and gave them lots of love until they passed.
 We now have two cats with physical disabilities.
 Our neighborhood has several feral cats and we support trap-and-release programs to reduce the population and pay for this out of our own pockets.

-I have 2 more half marathons and I will have run a half in every state!
+I have finished a half marathon in every state!
 I also enjoy kayaking, mountain biking, hiking, and traveling.

 I have memberships in and try to remain as active as possible at The Elks (Three Rivers), American Legion (Constantine), Right to Life MI, Farm Bureau (St Joseph County), the St Joseph County GOP, and Michigan Association of District Court Magistrates.
 I volunteer for and my wife is on the board of Girls on the Run (South Bend).